 Smarttemp comes with the thermometer, a carrying case, 10 adhesive pads, and has up to a 3 year battery life with no charging required.
 You can even set it up to alert you when the temperature rises beyond the threshold, and it can be set up to provide medicine reminders when it’s time for another dosage.

 The iProven thermometer is extremely accurate and reliable.
-No probe covers and no caps are required for this model, which can be used as Baby thermometer as well as adults and elderly people.
+No probe covers and no caps are required for this model, which can be used as Baby thermometer as well as for adults and the elderly.

-The thermometer does what it says on the tin, with its single power button.
-On/off, take temperature and change the reading from Fahrenheit to Celsius and vice versa.
+The thermometer does what it says on the tin.
+With its single power button you can take temperature in Fahrenheit or Celsius.
 Readings are communicated via bluetooth to your mobile iPhone or Android device.

-Vivalink is offering a new way to monitor your kids temperature.
-The device has received clearance from the Federal Drug Administration (FDA), and is now available for purchase.
-This soft, wearable thermometer uses aSkin technology to continuously measure temperature and wirelessly send that information to a smartphone or tablet.
+Vivalink has come up with a new way to monitor your kids temperature.
+This FDA approved soft, wearable thermometer uses aSkin technology to continuously measure temperature and wirelessly send that information to a smartphone or tablet.

 Fever Scout can be worn for up to a whole week before needing to be recharged.
-You do need to change adhesives every 24 hours or so.
+You do need to remember to change adhesives every 24 hours or so.